-If you or a covered spouse has a terminal illness, you may be eligible to receive up to 75% of your Basic Life and Additional Life or Dependent Life Insurance benefit (to a maximum of \$500,000) during your lifetime under the Terminal Illness Benefit.
+If you or a covered spouse has a terminal illness, you may be eligible to receive up to 90% of your Basic Life and Additional Life or Dependent Life Insurance benefit (to a maximum of \$500,000) during your lifetime under the Accelerated Payment of Death Benefits.

-You must be terminally ill (for example, have a prognosis of 12 months or less to live), as diagnosed by a physician.
+You must be terminally ill (for example, have a prognosis of six months or less to live), as diagnosed by a physician.
 This money can be used to defray medical expenses or replace lost income during the last months of an illness.
-For the purpose of determining the existence of a terminal illness, CIGNA will require you to submit the following proof: